 3/8″ Barbed to 1/4″ FPT Elbow

 Put some teflon tape on the MPT side of the Cornelius plug adapter and attach this FPT elbow to it.
+Note: The design has changed on this just slightly since I put mine together.
+Just a slightly different look.

 This basically gives you a Corny keg quick disconnect post to 3/8″ barb converter.